equinor/radix-public-site/public-site/docs/start/radix-concepts/index.md

 ### Default alias

 Each application can have one specific component in one specific environment set as the _default alias_.
-This component is assigned a domain name in the format `[application].app.radix.equinor.com` and assigned a certificate.
+This component is assigned a domain name in the format `[application].app.[cluster-dns-zone]` and assigned a certificate.
 This domain can be used as the public URL for accessing the application.

-The default alias is configured by the [`dnsAppAlias` setting](/radix-config/index.md#dnsappalias) in the `radixconfig.yaml`.
+The default alias is configured by the [`dnsAppAlias`](/radix-config/index.md#dnsappalias) setting in the `radixconfig.yaml`.

 ### External (custom) alias